Bad eyesight, but great sense of smell

-- Pangolin scales are actually clumps of hair made from keratin.
+- Pangolin scales are composed of clusters of hair made from keratin.

-- They look and act like anteaters, but aren’t closely related to them at all.
+- Pangolins look and behave similarly to anteaters, but aren’t closely related to them genetically.

-- Their scent glands can spray odors as a secondary defensive mechanism.
+- Pangolins are animals with scent glands that can spray odors as a secondary defensive mechanism.

-- They are one of the most trafficked animals in the entire world.
+- Pangolins are one of the most trafficked animals in the entire world.

-Pangolins aren’t the most elegant or graceful creatures, but what they lack in aesthetics they make up for with specialized functionality.
-Their bodies can range anywhere from 1 to 3 feet in length with adult tail length extending between 10 and 30 inches.
+Pangolins aren’t the most elegant or graceful animals, but what they lack in aesthetics they make up for with specialized functionality.
+Their bodies can range from 1 to 3 feet in length with an adult’s tail length extending between 10 and 30 inches.
 They have relatively small, pointed heads that are adapted for infiltrating insect burrows and nests.

 These mammals have several unique adaptations and features, including a complete lack of teeth in their mouth.
 Instead, they have a long and mobile tongue that is perfectly designed for preying on insects.
 Their stubby legs are also equipped with sets of sharp claws that help them latch on to trees and rip into nests as they search for prey.
 Their prehensile tail also functions as a crucial support for their body as they use their front legs as multi-purpose tools.